 While picking raspberries, Brian saw a bear.
 He froze and watched the bear.
 The bear was also eating berries.
 Brian stayed still, and the bear eventually left without bothering him.
 After the bear left, Brian continued to pick berries.

 Brian made a pile of raspberries to save for later.
 He felt proud that he found better food.
 As it got late, Brian went back to his shelter.
-He was tired from the day’s events.
 He lay down to rest and thought about his situation.
 He knew he had to keep trying to survive.

 That night, Brian felt a little more hopeful.
 He had found a better source of food and learned more about the forest.